What Is Local SEO?

 Seventy percent of consumers who are asked to leave a business review go on to do so.
 There are many ways to ask for reviews: face-to-face, via email, and by phone.
 However, make sure you don’t wait too long before asking.
 When too much time passes between a customer’s experience and when you ask for a review, they are less likely to oblige than if you had asked them sooner.

 You want to make writing a positive review as easy and accessible to your customers as possible.
 This means you need to have multiple platforms available for them to share about their experience with you.
 Set up pages for your business on Facebook, Google My Business, Yelp, and other review sites.
 Once those sites are established, have a link on your business page that leads customers to these review sites.
 The easier you make it for users to give you a review, the more likely they will.

 The hard work of getting your customers to leave reviews is done, but you aren’t finished yet.
 Once you receive a review, it is important to show your customer that you value their time and opinion by responding in a timely manner no matter if the review is positive or negative.
 Even customers who leave a negative review may come back to your business if you take the time to respond to them.

 Local SEO can make your business, and the absence of SEO can break it.
 With these tips and outlines, you have more than enough to set up and organize a local SEO strategy that will drive business to your site and to your door.

 Read more about how to get customers to leave reviews.

-Thanks for reading "The How To Guide For Using Local SEO for Small Businesses", by the Linchpin Team in Chicago, Raleigh, and Wake Forest.
+Thanks for reading "The Beginner’s Guide to Local SEO for Small Businesses", by the Linchpin Team in Chicago, Raleigh, and Wake Forest.